CODE OF CONDUCT

 This applies to the following two-day trainings only – Standard First Aid and CPR, Non-Violent Crisis Intervention (CPI), Understanding and Managing Aggressive Behaviour, Defusing Hostility – please contact THTC for confirmation.

 This does not apply to individuals who arrive late/or leave early or log on/log off for a full and/or half day workshop and are refused admittance by the presenter and/or do not receive a certificate of attendance.
 For full and/or half day workshops, the complete workshop must be re-taken.

 CANCELLING/RESCHEDULING A WORKSHOP OR TRAINING

 The Training Centre requires a minimum of seven (7) business days (not including weekends or statutory holidays or the day of the training/workshop) written cancellation (please email firstname.lastname@example.org) notice prior to the workshop date.

 Failure to do so will result in a charge to the relevant agency or participant of the full cost of the workshop attendance.
 You also understand and agree that instructors need to start workshops on time.
 As such, late arrivals and/or log on will result in the participant not being entitled to receive a certificate and/or being refused admittance to the training session.

 Due to the increased number of registrations being cancelled shortly after registration requests are received by THTC.
-Cancelling classroom workshop and/or eLearning course registration in under seven (7) business days’ from the date of the date registered, will result in an administration charge of $40.
+Cancelling classroom, live and self-paced online course registration in under seven (7) business days’ from the date of the date registered, will result in an administration charge of $40.